pueo-pynq/firmware-rfsoc4x2/README.md

   3. Open Vivado to the home page (before you open up any project).
   4. In the Tcl Terminal, type `exec cd {path/to/repo}` so that you are inside the project directory in the terminal.
 If you run `exec ls`, you should see all of the files in the project directory.
   5. Source the project setup script, with `source firmware-rfsoc4x2.tcl`.
 This should open the project for you, and you may or may not see some or all of the necessary project files loaded in already.
   6. Set the RFSoC 4x2 as the board for the project.
-(Settings > General > Project Device > Select 'Zynq Ultrascale+ RFSoC 4x2
+(Settings > General > Project Device > Select "Zynq Ultrascale+ RFSoC 4x2".
+This may require finding the board files online and installing them.
   7. Once again in the Tcl terminal, run `source project_init.tcl`.
 This should add all of the necessary files to the project, as long as you have the paths included in the `.txt` files of the project directory.

 __Step 4:__